 Information gathering

-Information gathering is one of the most critical steps of patch management, but it's often overlooked and undervalued.
+Information gathering is one of the most critical steps of patch management, but it's easy to overlook, especially in a manual patch management process.
 Without detailed and up-to-date information, there’s no way to identify which device or system needs to be updated.

-Many automated patch management solutions regularly scan devices to collect information from systems and identify missing OS and application patches.
+Many automated patch management solutions regularly scan devices to collect system information and identify missing OS and application patches.
 Some solutions extend this functionality to return additional information, such as hardware and user details, to provide a more comprehensive view of endpoint data.

 Patch downloads